-In the Name text box, provide a name that will appear in the gallery title and on the organization page.
+In the Name text box, provide a name that will appear on the home and organization pages, in the gallery title, and in any correspondence with members of your organization.
 The name can contain up to 55 characters.

 To add a logo, click Upload logo and browse to the image file on your computer.
 The logo appears on the organization page.
 Acceptable image formats are PNG, GIF, and JPEG.
 For best results, the logo should be 300 pixels wide by 300 pixels high.
 Pan and zoom to what you want to appear in your logo.
 Depending on the size and resolution of your image file and how far you zoom in to customize the thumbnail, the image can be resampled and scaled when it's saved.
 To remove your existing logo, click Delete.